nitzaPanda/nitzaPanda.github.io/docs/index.md

 ### My Contribution

-* MQ-2 gas sensor:
+* Gas Sensor:
   Detecting early fire indicators is critical for wildfire prevention system, where even a small ignition can rapidly escalate into a destructive wildfire.
-Among    verious gas and smoke options.
+Carefully selected sensor that is able to read verious gases and smoke options.
 Created code and calibrated to detect gasses by using ratios.
   Rs= Sensor resistance when gas is present
   Ro= Sensor resistance in clean air
 * Design rover and display cover: